iced-rs/iced_audio/README.md

 ```

 ## Widgets implemented
+* [x] `HSlider`
-* [x] HSlider
+* [x] `VSlider`
-* [x] VSlider
+* [x] `Ramp`
-* [x] XYPad
+* [x] `XYPad`

 ## Widgets partially implemented
-* [x] Knob - Due to current limitations of iced, the texture style is not implemented yet.
+* [x] `Knob` - No texture style yet.
 There is also a known bug where input will stop when the mouse leaves the window under some conditions.

 ## Roadmap of planned widgets
 ### Inputs

-* [x] HSlider - horizontal slider with optional tick marks
+* [x] `HSlider` - horizontal slider with optional tick marks
-* [x] VSlider - vertical slider with optional tick marks
+* [x] `VSlider` - vertical slider with optional tick marks
-* [ ] HRangeSlider - a horizontal slider with two or more handles for controlling the automation range of a parameter.
+* [ ] `HRangeSlider` - a horizontal slider with two or more handles for controlling the automation range of a parameter.
-* [x] Knob - a rotating knob with optional tick marks.
+* [x] `Knob` - a rotating knob with optional tick marks.
 Texture style may have optional highlight and shadow layers.
-* [ ] KnobAutoRange - an adjustable line around a Knob that represents the range of automation active on that parameter.
-Will have a unipolar and bipolar mode.
-May also have multiple of these widgets in a ring-like pattern like in the original Massive synthesizer.
+* [ ] `KnobAutoRangeInput` - a static dot that controls a `KnobAutoRange` visualizer by dragging up and down.
+This dot is usually positioned on or near the visualizer it is controlling.
+* [x] `Ramp` - a line that curves up and down while being dragged.
+It is used to represent the easing of a parameter between two points in time.
+* [ ] `ADSREnvelope` - adjustable points connected by lines that represent an ADSR envelope.
+Can also have optional `delay` and `hold` points.
+The curve of each line may also optionally be controlled by dragging up and down on that line.
-* [ ] EnvelopeEditor - adjustable points connected by lines that represent an envelope / lfo.
-Lines can be straight or curved, and extra points can be added or removed.
+* [ ] `EnvelopeEditor` - adjustable points connected by lines that represent automation / envelopes / lfo`s.
+Lines can be straight, curved, or stepped.
+Extra points can be added or removed.
-* [ ] StepEditor - a row of vertical sliders for step automation
+* [ ] `StepEditor` - a row of vertical sliders for step automation
-* [ ] ParEqEditor - a row of points connected by lines used to control parametric equalizers.
-These points can also be controlled with the scroll wheel to adjust Q value.
+* [ ] `ParEqEditor` - a row of points connected by lines used to control parametric equalizers.
+These points can also be controlled with the scroll wheel to adjust the Q value.
-* [ ] Keys - piano keys that can be clicked with a mouse to play a synthesizer.
+* [ ] `Keys` - piano keys that can be clicked with a mouse to play a synthesizer.
 Velocity is controlled by how low on the key the mouse was clicked at.
 It can be horizontal or vertical.
-* [ ] PitchWheel - like VSlider but the slider snaps back to the middle when the mouse is released.
-Texture style may have an optional highlight and shadow layer.
+* [ ] `ModWheel` - like VSlider, but the Texture style is that of a mod wheel with optional highlight and shadow layers.
+Will also have a PitchWheel mode where it will automatically snap to the middle position when the mouse button is released.
-* [x] XYPad - a draggable point in a 2D square used to control 2 parameters at once
+* [x] `XYPad` - a draggable point in a 2D square used to control 2 parameters at once

 ### Visualizers

-* [ ] DBMeter - a meter that displays peak loudness of a signal.
+* [ ] `DBMeter` - a meter that displays peak loudness of a signal.
 This can have optional colors for good headroom (green), low headroom (yellow), and peaking (red).
-It can have be either vertical or horizontal.
+It can be either vertical or horizontal.
 It can also have an optional line showing the average loudness.
-* [ ] ReductionMeter - a meter that displays the reduction of loudness in a signal.
+* [ ] `ReductionMeter` - a meter that displays the reduction of loudness in a signal.
 It can be either vertical or horizontal.
-* [ ] KnobReductionMeter - same as Reduction meter but displays around a knob
+It can also have an optional line showing the average loudness.
+* [ ] `KnobAutoRange` - an arc line around a Knob that represents the range of automation active on that parameter.
+May also have multiple of these in a ring-like pattern like in the original Massive synthesizer.
-* [ ] Oscilloscope - displays oscillations of an audio signal in a given time window
+* [ ] `Oscilloscope` - displays oscillations of an audio signal in a given time window
-* [ ] Spectrometer - displays the amplitude of a range of frequencies from 20hz to 20000hz.
+* [ ] `Spectrometer` - displays the amplitude of a range of frequencies from 20hz to 20000hz.
-* [ ] SpectrometerGrid - a grid behind a Spectrometer that shows frequency on x axis and amplitude on y axis
+* [ ] `SpectrometerGrid` - a grid behind a Spectrometer that shows frequency on x axis and amplitude on y axis
-* [ ] WaveformView - displays the peak amplitude of a signal over time.
+* [ ] `WaveformView` - displays the peak amplitude of a signal over time.
 It can optionally be zoomed in and out of (like Audacity).
-* [ ] PhaseMeter - a line that shows the phase correlation of an audio signal.
+* [ ] `PhaseMeter` - a line that shows the phase correlation of an audio signal.
 It can be horizontal or vertical.
-* [ ] Goniometer - displays a polar graph representing the stereo phase of an audio signal
+* [ ] `Goniometer` - displays a polar graph representing the stereo phase of an audio signal
-* [ ] WavetableView - same as oscilloscope but specifically for rendering single waveforms instead of an audio signal
+* [ ] `WavetableView` - same as oscilloscope but specifically for rendering single waveforms instead of an audio signal

 ## Each input widget with a continuous output can accept one of four types of parameters
-* FloatParam - a linear range of f32 values
+* `FloatParam` - a linear range of f32 values
-* IntParam - a discrete range of i32 values.
+* `IntParam` - a discrete range of i32 values.
 This will cause the widget to "step" when moved.
-* LogDBParam - a logarithmic range of decibel values.
+* `LogDBParam` - a logarithmic range of decibel values.
 Values around 0 dB will increment slower than values farther away from 0 dB.
-* OctaveParam - a logarithmic range of frequency values.
+* `OctaveParam` - a logarithmic range of frequency values.
 Each octave in the 10 octave spectrum (from 20 Hz to 20480 Hz) is spaced evenly.

 ## Installation
 Add `iced` and `iced_audio` as dependencies in your `Cargo.toml`: